bibanon/bibanon/Stories/Magically-Lewd-Sleepover-Adventure/Storybro.md

 Text analysis programs state the story is composed of 182,000 Words, and is predominantly female in writing style.

+### The Woody

+During the posting of this story, the author punctuated each and every update with a recap of the previous update, often themed or with additional jokes.

+In addition to this, the author posted a new and different woody picture for each and every single post he made with story content, often relating to the content of the post directly.
+This collection of Revoltech woody images impressed anons when it was in the hundreds, but quickly entered the thousands as the story progressed.

+The OP, being a nice guy offered up two .rars of woody pictures at the end of the story.
+It was revealed over 1422 different images were posted over the month.

 ### Sources

 * [Storybro's Google Doc](https://docs.google.com/document/d/1KvjPwwYXYNMopylbhQNl5e3_UFvV8qP_We72xWYCmao/edit#)